Cordero, Villanueva, Hedges power Padres past Mets 12-2

+"It's fun watching rookies play well.
+In Franchy's case, it's an electric skill set for a 23-year-old.
+He's got a lot of opportunity out in front of him to do really special things in the game.
+He's wired to compete and he's wired to keep working to get better.
+Obviously he's got some things to work on but man he's a lot of fun to watch."

+"In the case of the two guys who are crushing baseballs right now, It's clearly real power," Green said.
+"In Franchy's case, I've never seen a ball go up there where he hit that one today.
+And you seem to say that with Franchy every other day so it's a lot of fun saying that.
+He hits balls no one else hits."

-Rookie lefty Joey Lucchesi (3-1) limited the Mets to four hits in 5 2-3 innings while striking out six and walking two.
-He exited two batters after surrendering a two-run homer by Yoenis Cespedes that sailed into the Padres' bullpen beyond the fence in center field.
+Lucchesi (3-1) limited the Mets to four hits in 5 2-3 innings while striking out six and walking two.
+The lefty exited two batters after surrendering a two-run homer by Yoenis Cespedes that sailed into the Padres' bullpen beyond the fence in center field.

+"It's fun to watch those three.
+They deserve whatever conversation they're in," Green said.
+"We'll see as time unfolds how big a part they're going to play in us doing something special here."

 Vargas (0-1) had a rough season debut five weeks after breaking a bone in his glove hand in spring training.
 He allowed nine runs and nine hits, four for extra bases, in 3 2-3 innings.